-A guide to Luxembourg’s visas, permits and citizenship to help those who are planning to live, study, or work in Luxembourg.
+A guide to Luxembourg’s visas, permits, and citizenship to help those who are planning on living, studying, or simply immigrating to Luxembourg.

-Since 2008, the work permit and the residence permit (for third country national workers) have been merged into a single permit, the Autorisation de séjour.
-Since 2009, dual or multiple citizenship has been permitted.
+Since 2008, the work permit and the residence permit (for third-country national workers) have been merged into a single permit, the Autorisation de séjour.
+Since 2009, dual or multiple citizenships have been permitted.

 Luxembourg visas and permits